Other symptoms, if you have any. For example, rash may

 heard when the chest is tapped (percussion dullness), which indicate that there

 is fluid in a lung or collapse of part of a lung.

 Sounds made by

 rubbing of swollen (inflamed) lung tissue on the lining of the lung cavity

 Lack of breath sounds in a certain area of

-the chest, which may indicate air is not entering an area of the
+the chest, which may mean that air is not entering an area of the

-Wheezing, which usually indicates inflammation or spasm is
+Wheezing, which usually means inflammation or spasm is

 present in the bronchial tubes.